-During 2008, Dr. Brimblecombe, Mr. Sachs and Ms. Ullian were the only members of our MDCC.
-None of the members of our MDCC has ever been one of our employees or officers.
-During 2008, none of our executive officers served as a member of the board of directors or compensation committee of the board of directors or performed the equivalent functions of any entity that has one or more executive officers serving as a member of our board or the MDCC.
+During 2009, Dr. Brimblecombe, Mr. Sachs and Ms. Ullian were the only members of our MDCC.
+None of the members of our MDCC has ever been one of our employees or officers or been a party to a transaction required to be disclosed pursuant to Item 404(a) of Regulation S-K. During 2009, none of our executive officers served as a member of the board of directors or compensation committee of the board of directors or performed the equivalent functions of any entity that has one or more executive officers serving as a member of our board or the MDCC.